Table of contents:

 The Masks

 The masks portray Mexico and express the personality of the wrestler wearing them.
-Recently, Mexican Wrestling masks have even become one of the most valued souvenirs.
+Mexican Wrestling masks have recently become one of the most valued souvenirs.
 Hence, you can buy them pretty everywhere – in the shopping mall, at the traffic lights, or even from a newspaper stall in the street.

 Rudos vs Técnicos